lukfugl/infrastructure/README.md

  * **cassandra** (with python for pip)

-   For canvas-lms.
    Needs to be in the 1.1.x series.
 In the most recent system setup, 1.1.8 was the newest 1.1.x recipe, but the selected mirror didn't have the tarballs for 1.1.8 anymore; it had 1.1.10 instead.
 I used the 1.1.10 tarball (url: